ellipsisComma/weird-waves/README.md

 1. The audio used in Weird Waves is optimised for small filesizes rather than audio quality; better-quality versions can be found at the sources.
 2. Show info is tightly laid out and adding a download link in such a small space tends to complicate it or obstruct other content.

-A determined user could still download all audio files using a combination of the browser inspector (to find the `<audio>` element), playlist export (to get components for all audio show paths), and `wget` in terminal.
+A determined user could still download all audio files using a combination of the browser inspector (to find the `<audio>` element), playlist export (to get IDs for show audio paths), and `wget` in terminal.

 ### Open/close all instances of a show's content notes at once